Apple M4 chip: Everything you need to know

 (Image credit: Future)

-So what products could M4 arrive in?
+So what products could M4 arrive in when it comes to Mac?
 Our most recent timeline from Gurman indicates that M4 could mark the first time that Apple pivots its entire Mac lineup to the latest generation of Apple silicon.
 This means we are hoping for an M4 version of every single Mac currently on the market.
-Naturally, M4 will also likely appear in a future iPad Pro, too.
-Here’s what we know so far, in chronological order based on Gurman’s most recent report:
+With this in mind, here's what we know so far, in chronological order based on Gurman’s most recent report:

 M4 Macs

-• 14-inch MacBook Pro, M4 - One of the first rumored M4 products is a replacement for the M3 MacBook Pro, which was new to Apple’s lineup in 2024.
+• 14-inch MacBook Pro, M4 - One of the first rumored M4 Mac products is a replacement for the M3 MacBook Pro, which was new to Apple’s lineup in 2024.
 More expensive than the old M2 MBP, it features the Pro’s more modern chassis and its excellent 120Hz ProMotion display - Gurman has tipped this for “around the end of 2024.”

 • M4 iMac - The M3 iMac was unveiled in October 2023.
 Apple appears to have settled on its current slimline, colorful all-in-one design, so this is unlikely to change.
 Like the 14-inch Pro, Gurman has tipped this for the end of 2024, and a simultaneous launch seems very likely here.